fjswayze/NietzscheOnHealth/README.md

 **Background and Overview**

-   This website will present Fredrich Nietzsche's (very funny) views on nutrition, climate, and exercise from his book *Ecco Homo* in a visually compelling way.
+   Nietzsche On Health presents Fredrich Nietzsche's (very funny) views on nutrition, climate, and exercise from his book *Ecco Homo* in a visually compelling way.
 The site is primarily designed to be a CSS showcase.

 **Functionality and MVPs**